dvdjg/mcp-office/README.md

 - **Deeper AI**: NLP for summarization or style suggestions.
 - **New Formats**: Support .odt or Google Docs.
 - **Plugins**: Let devs add custom tools.
+- **The Compressed File Manager (ZIP)**: Did you get a ZIP with a thousand documents and only need one?
+Tell the MCP what to look for, and it will find it inside the ZIP.
+Need to send multiple documents?
+Ask it to compress them into a ZIP for easy sending.
+Ideal for organizing and sharing files related to your Office documents! 📦🔍

 Got a wild idea?
 Open an issue on GitHub!